-- 5.1 The responsibility of the outstanding breach of planning control lies with the landowners who decided to erect the unauthorised building without the benefit of planning permission.
-All of the unauthorised development which is the subject of the enforcement notice remains on site in breach of the enforcement notice requirements.
-The unauthorised development has been the subject of public complaint. - It is for COPFS to make the final decision with regard prosecutorial action against the non-compliance with an enforcement notice.
+5.1 The responsibility of the outstanding breach of planning control lies with the landowner who decided to relocate their business to the site, a field in the countryside, undertake engineering works and changing the use of the land without the benefit of planning permission.
+All of the unauthorised development which is the subject of the enforcement notice remains on site and the unauthorised use of the land as a builder's yard has continued in breach of the enforcement notice requirements.
+The unauthorised development has been the subject of public complaint.

+5.2 It is for COPFS to make the final decision with regard prosecutorial action against the non-compliance with an enforcement notice.
 In this case, unauthorised development has been carried out which does not have the benefit of planning permission.
-A planning application for the erection of garage, sun room and decking (retrospective) at 1 Laurel Bank Road, Mayfield was refused and a subsequent notice of review was dismissed by the Council's LRB.
+A planning application for the change of use of vacant land to a builders' yard (sui generis); siting of shipping containers and associated engineering operations to form earth bund and hardstanding at land north of 6 Ashbank, Gorebridge was refused and a subsequent notice of review was dismissed by the Council's LRB.
 The Council has lawfully served an enforcement notice in relation to unauthorised developments and that notice has been upheld on appeal by the Scottish Ministers.
 The notice has not been complied with within the period specified by the notice.
 It is an offence for an enforcement notice not to be complied with.
 Therefore having regard to the guidance provided by Scottish Minsters in Circular 10/2009, the serious nature of the breach of planning control and the Council's responsibility to uphold confidence and integrity in the planning system and the rule of law, it is considered to be in the public interest for the Council to refer this case to COPFS.